 - Level V – Red – Severe

 The levels are progressive, with Level I at the bottom of the spectrum.
 Level III represents what might best be called the pivot point in the spectrum.
 It is on this level that a consideration needs to be made as to whether the issue at hand is household clutter or perhaps the beginnings of a hoarding environment.

 As mentioned previously, each of the five levels utilized five individual assessment categories to ascertain the status of residential property in regard to clutter or hoarding.
 The same assessment categories are utilized in each of the five levels.
 The assessment categories are:

 Structure and Zoning

-The assessment includes an evaluation of the accessibility of entrances and exists into the residence.
+The assessment includes an evaluation of the accessibility of entrances and exits into the residence.
 The assessment also includes an evaluation of the functionality of plumbing, electrical, and HVAC systems.
 The functionality of appliances is also analyzed.
 Finally, the assessment category also takes into account the overall structural integrity of a residence.

 Animals and Pets

 The assessment considers overall animal care and control.
 This consideration includes compliance with any applicable animal regulations.
 An exploration of any evidenced of pest infestation also occurs.
-This includes a determination of whether any rodents, insects, or other vermin are found in the premises.
+This includes a determination of whether any rodents, insects or other vermin are found in the premises.

 The household function assessment involves a consideration of the accessibility, functionality, and safety of the residence itself.
 The assessment includes an evaluation as to whether or not the rooms are utilized for intended purposes.